-Including eye exams, the fitting, provision or replacement of eyeglasses or contact lenses, and any charges for orthoptics, vitamin therapy, low vision therapy, eye exercises or fundus photography, except where specifically covered under the Plan.
-See section 7.4.37 for pediatric vision services and section 7.4.9 for coverage of annual dilated eye exam to manage diabetes.
+Except as described in section 7.4.37 and section 7.4.38 or as otherwise covered under the Plan.
+Including the fitting, provision or replacement of eyeglasses or contact lenses, and any charges for orthoptics, vitamin therapy, low vision therapy, eye exercises or fundus photography.
+See section 7.4.9 for coverage of annual dilated eye exam to manage diabetes.